BIG-SA/BASH-Intro-2018/notes/2_filters.md

 Let's try compressing some of our additional `.gtf` files so we can see how this works.
 The most common format (particularly for Windows users) is a `zip` file, and this is pretty easy to use.
+If `zip` doesn't work on `git bash` head to the [windows installation page](../install/windowsInstall) for instructions to set this up correctly.
 To `zip` a file, we just enter the name of the intended archive as the first argument to `zip` (without the suffix), and the file we wish to compress as the final argument to `zip`.

 ```